toitware/toit-semver/README.md

 ## Comparison Rules
-The [standard](https://semver.org/) dictates rules about comparisons.
-Not all are obvious at first:
+The library implements code to support the normal logic operators, such as `>`,  `<=`, etc. The [standard](https://semver.org/) dictates rules about these.
+Not all are obvious at first.
+They operate in the following way:
 | Example | Explanation |
 | - | - |
 | `1.2.3` > `1.2.1` | As expected. |